Announcing our $4M Seed Funding backed by Y Combinator, Zillionize, 10x Founders and more. Read more here 🎉

 1. Next, create natural diversity by hiring people from all backgrounds, cultures, and locations.
 There is no better way to accomplish this than hiring globally.

-1. Next, fold in some asynchronous work best practices, we know a little bit about that.
+1. Next, fold in some asynchronous work best practices.

 1. Finally, and most importantly, focus on output.
 That’s the ultimate equalizer.
 Let rest, and serve with a nice glass of red wine (or a Wisconsin Old Fashioned).